Skip to content

 When you're fresh out of school or just building your clientele, you need a reliable tool that won't break the bank.
 In the world of professional tools, "entry-level" doesn't mean poor quality.
 It means a solid, dependable pair of shears, typically made from a good quality stainless steel that will hold an edge well.
 You can expect to spend between $100 and $250 for a quality starter pair.
 These shears are built to handle the demands of a new barber without the premium price tag of more advanced models.
 They are a fantastic starting point and, with proper care, will serve you well as you hone your craft.

-The Professional Sweet Spot: Mid-Range Workhorses
+The Sweet Spot: Why Mid-Range Shears Deliver

 This is where most seasoned barbers live.
 Once you have some experience under your belt, you’ll want to upgrade to a pair of shears that can keep up with your busy schedule.
 Ranging from about $250 to $600, these mid-range shears offer the best overall value.
 They are typically crafted from higher-grade Japanese or German steel, providing a sharper, more durable edge.
 You’ll also find more sophisticated ergonomic designs that reduce hand fatigue during long days.
 These shears are the true workhorses of the industry, delivering precision and reliability that you can count on for every client who sits in your chair.